weaveworks-experiments/docker-plugin/README.md

 the minute.
 Ideally these will disappear as the driver interface is refined, Weave is enhanced, and so on.

+### Only one network at a time

+It would be fairly natural for this plugin to implement networks by giving each a subnet.
+However, Weave's IP address management does not allocate subnets (although it can allocate an IP address on a _given_ subnet).
+As a result, for the moment you can have only one network at a time.

+### Recovery after restarts

+There is no way provided by libnetwork for the plugin to get its current configuration after a restart; so, it is fairly easy to get into a situation in which Docker knows about an object (e.g., a network) that the plugin does not.

+As a workaround, you can `rm` objects before creating them, to make sure the plugin is told about the state.

 ### WeaveDNS reachability

 When using Weave "classic", your containers generally end up with two